 Pursuant to the authority granted by Municipal Home Rule Law, Article 2, § 10 of the Consolidated Laws of New York and consistent with the goals of the 1974 Development Plan 2017 Comprehensive Plan Update, as amended, the City of Beacon hereby provides for the balancing of traditional matters of common convenience and public safety with designation of City roads as scenic roads.
 Further, in order to maintain the irreplaceable character and aesthetic and historic features and the scenic nature of roads so designated, the City of Beacon is authorized to regulate, in accordance with this article, the future alterations for improvements of roads so designated, including but not limited to widening of the right-of-way or of the traveled portions of the road, paving, changes of grade, straightening, removal of stone walls and removal of mature trees.

-Section .
-Chapter 223 of the City Code, Article X, Solar Collectors and Installations, §223-82, entitled "Permitting and placement requirements" is hereby amended as follows
+Section 27 Chapter 223 of the Code of the City of Beacon, Article X, Solar Collectors and Installations, §223-82, entitled "Permitting and placement requirements," Subsection A(2) is hereby amended as follows

 § 223-82 Permitting and placement requirements.